rexxars/responsive-callback/README.md

 * `duration` - Duration in milliseconds to wait before showing message (default: `1500`)
 * `message` - A single message to display (default: `Waiting...`)
 * `messages` - An array of messages to display.
 If the user has waited for than `duration`, the first message in the array is displayed.
 After 2x `duration`, the second message is displayed, and so forth.
 Stops logging messages when it reachs the last message.
 * `notifier` - Function to call instead of logging with `console.log`.
-The function received the message as the first argument and the iteration count as the second argument.
+The function receives the message as the first argument.
+Note that when there are no more messages to log, the notifier won't be called anymore.
+* `stream` - If set to `true` (or a valid TTY-stream), will write to the stream and clear old messages

 ## License